 Explore other relevant cases of signaling such characteristics in media related work flows, for example in the 3GPP file format or ISO BMFF file format to assist intended use cases if needed.

 Document possible QoE and QoS framework improvements for single or multi-modal streams.
 For example, the matching of QoS to dynamic traffic pattern characteristics may be different from current QoS features supported.

+Optionally develop stage 2 requirements for related architectures such as 5GMS or RTC when needed for enabling usage of QoS and dynamically changing traffic characteristics.

 Inform other working groups as needed both inside and outside of 3GPP